 The Venture Bros.: Radiant is the Blood of the Baboon Heart

-The search for the missing Hank Venture leads to untold dangers and a few unexpected revelations, all while a new evil out of the past reemerges to wreak havoc on Team Venture, the Guild of Calamitous Intent, and even the marriage of the supervillain known as The Monarch and his extremely capable, and velvety-voiced wife, the former Dr. Girlfriend, now known as Dr. Mrs. The Monarch.
+The search for the missing Hank Venture leads to untold dangers and a few unexpected revelations, all while a new evil emerges to wreak havoc on Team Venture, the Guild of Calamitous Intent, and even the marriage of the supervillain known as The Monarch and his extremely capable and velvety-voiced wife, the former Dr. Girlfriend, now known as Dr. Mrs. The Monarch.

-Also, there’s that new face on the villain scene that I mentioned too, a mysterious woman in white who can turn invisible, who also turns out to be The Monarch’s ex-girlfriend, the vengeful Mantilla.
+Also, like I mentioned at the start, there’s a new face on the villain scene, a mysterious woman in white, who turns out to be The Monarch’s ex-girlfriend, the vengeful Mantilla.

 I loved it.
 Loved it.